DIY Trick or Treat Bags for Halloween

 My kids are the type of kids who plan out their costumes months in advance.
 My oldest says that he’s going to keep trick or treating until people refuse him.

-Want to know my mom fail for Halloween, though?
+Want to know my mom-fail for Halloween, though?
 They normally use my reusable grocery bags for trick or treating.

-Make Trick or Treat Bags
+How to Make DIY Trick or Treat Bags

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.